-Well, scroll no more friends, here are all the best movies to watch on Netflix Australia.
+Well, scroll no more friends, here are all the best movies to watch on Netflix Australia this February.

 Chris Hemsworth returns as Tyler Rake in Extraction 2, the sequel to Netflix's blockbuster action film Extraction.
 After barely surviving the events of the first movie, Rake is back as the Australian black ops mercenary, tasked with another deadly mission: rescuing the battered family of a ruthless Georgian gangster from the prison where they are being held.

 Run Rabbit Run

 While we may never be able to get our 'Shiv' fix again, Sarah Snook is set to grace your silver screen in this horror-mystery locked with all the twists and turns.
 As a fertility doctor, Sarah (Snook) has a firm understanding of the cycle of life.
 However, when she's forced to make sense of the increasingly strange behavior of her young daughter, Sarah must challenge her own beliefs and confront a ghost from her past.

 Let's just say, if it stars Jennifer Lopez—we're down to watch it.
 In The Mother—A deadly female assassin comes out of hiding to protect the daughter that she gave up years before, while on the run from dangerous men.

 You might also like:

 The Last Kingdom: Seven Kings Must Die